mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 But whatever happens, all we have to do is, to be present right in the middle of death itself, life itself, where all [delusions](glossary#delusion) drop off.
 Qualified or not qualified, it doesn't matter.
 You cannot ignore it; you should accept it.
 But all we have to do is, just practice this.
 At that time, you can find great teacher, finally.
 Teacher finds great teacher.

 So, some teacher says, “I am not qualified to be a teacher,” so he returns to normal life.
-But what he does [then]: he does the same things as before.
+But what he does then: he does the same things as before.
 Don’t you think so?
 Same things.
-I know several people [like this].
+I know several people like this.
 And also he makes an announcement in public: “I am no longer a priest.”
 This is wonderful – but what he does is the same thing.

 ##### 1:05:45

 What would you like?
-There is stinky, muddy water, there is beautiful water – but both [are the] same.
-And you can do the same things, wherever you may be: a beautiful, nice smelling place, or here is a muddy, stinky [place], and lots of things.
+There is stinky, muddy water, there is beautiful water – but both are the same.
+And you can do the same things, wherever you may be: a beautiful, nice smelling place, or here is a muddy, stinky place, and lots of things.
 That is the [samsaric](glossary#samsara) world, and here is another beautiful world – but both are the same, and wherever you may be, you can do the same things.
 What would you like?
 What would you *be*?
 What would you *prefer* to be?
 Do you want be a stinky, muddy [group]?
 Do you understand?

 If you are in a beautiful place, there’s a lot of “barking.”
 Remember this.
 Many people bark at you.
 Because you are already in a beautiful place, that’s why you can see lots of ugly things.
 If you make a mistake, lots of things happen, and then immediately you say, “That is something extra.”
 If you do this, you never touch the core of human life.